varun13169/Engineers_Garage/Timers in Atmega328p/README.md

 avr-objcopy -j .text -j .data -O ihex $(f).elf $(f).hex sudo avrdude -F  -V -c arduino -p m328p  -P /dev/ttyUSB* -b 57600 -e -U flash:w:$(f).hex
 ```
 Just type these four commands, in the same order, in your terminal and remember to put the source code’s filename in variable “f”.
-These command are for Linux users only.
+These command are for Linux users only.<br>
 First command stores the filename in variable “f”, second command is used to convert source code to .elf file, third command is used to convert that .elf file to .hex file which can be uploaded on atmega328p, fourth command is used to upload that .hex file.

 ###Intro to Atmega328p and it’s timers:

 Atmega328p is equipped ,viz. timer0, timer1, timer2; two are 8-bits and one is 16-bit.
-Maximum number of clock ticks that a timer can count depends on the size of the register.
+Maximum number of clock ticks that a timer can count depends on the size of the register.<br>
 Timer 0 and timer 2 use two different 8-bit register, whereas, timer 1 is use a 16-bit register.

 An 8-bit register can count upto 2^8 = 256(0 to 255) similarly 16-bit register can count up 2^16 = 65536(0 to 65535).
-With the available resources I can generate an interrupt at every  (65536/clock freq) 65536/1,60,00,000 = 4.0959375ms.
+With the available resources I can generate an interrupt at every  (65536/clock freq) 65536/1,60,00,000 = 4.0959375ms.<br>
 To increase this maximum time, every timer is given a set of pre-scalars, which are in power of 2’s.
 A prescaler divides the clock freq by that number.
-In 16-bit timer maximum pre-scalar available is 1024, therefore now I can generate an interrupt
-(65536/(clk freq/1024))  65536*1024/1,60,00,000 = 4.19424 sec
+In 16-bit timer maximum pre-scalar available is 1024, therefore now I can generate an interrupt (65536/(clk freq/1024))  65536*1024/1,60,00,000 = 4.19424 sec.<br>
 Same goes for 8-bit timer.

-A simple formula
+A simple formula<br>
 *Count = (Required Delay * Clock Frequency)/Prescaler - 1*